rpardini/docker-registry-proxy/README.md

 ### master is unstable/beta

 - `master` (and `:latest` Docker tag) is unstable
-- Currently stable version is `0.3.0`, see [0.3.0 tag on Github](https://github.com/rpardini/docker-registry-proxy/tree/0.3.0)
+- Currently, stable version is `0.3.0`, see [0.3.0 tag on Github](https://github.com/rpardini/docker-registry-proxy/tree/0.3.0)

 ### Usage

-- Run the proxy on a host close to the Docker clients
+- Run the proxy on a host close (network-wise: high bandwidth, same-VPC, etc) to the Docker clients
 - Expose port 3128 to the network
-- Map volume `/docker_mirror_cache` for up to 32gb of cached images from all registries
+- Map volume `/docker_mirror_cache` for up to `CACHE_MAX_SIZE` (32gb by default) of cached images across all cached registries
-- Map volume `/ca`, the proxy will store the CA certificate here across restarts
+- Map volume `/ca`, the proxy will store the CA certificate here across restarts. **Important** this is security sensitive.
 - Env `CACHE_MAX_SIZE` (default `32g`): set the max size to be used for caching local Docker image layers.
 Use [Nginx sizes](http://nginx.org/en/docs/syntax.html).
 - Env `REGISTRIES`: space separated list of registries to cache; no need to include Docker Hub, its already there.
 - Env `AUTH_REGISTRIES`: space separated list of `hostname:username:password` authentication info.
   - `hostname`s listed here should be listed in the REGISTRIES environment as well, so they can be intercepted.
-  - For Docker Hub authentication, `hostname` should be `auth.docker.io`, username should NOT be an email, use the regular username.
-  - For regular registry auth (HTTP Basic), `hostname` here should be the same... unless your registry uses a different auth server.
-This should work for quay.io also, but I have no way to test.
 - Env `AUTH_REGISTRIES_DELIMITER` to change the separator between authentication info.
 By default, a space: "` `".
 If you use keys that contain spaces (as with Google Cloud Registry), you should update this variable, e.g. setting it to `AUTH_REGISTRIES_DELIMITER=";;;"`.
 In that case, `AUTH_REGISTRIES` could contain something like `registry1.com:user1:pass1;;;registry2.com:user2:pass2`.
 - Env `AUTH_REGISTRY_DELIMITER` to change the separator between authentication info *parts*.
 By default, a colon: "`:`".
 If you use keys that contain single colons, you should update this variable, e.g. setting it to `AUTH_REGISTRIES_DELIMITER=":::"`.
 In that case, `AUTH_REGISTRIES` could contain something like `registry1.com:::user1:::pass1 registry2.com:::user2:::pass2`.

-  - For Google Container Registry (GCR), username should be `_json_key` and the password should be the contents of the service account JSON.
-Check out [GCR docs](https://cloud.google.com/container-registry/docs/advanced-authentication#json_key_file).
-The service account key is in JSON format, it contains spaces ("` `") and colons ("`:`").
-To be able to use GCR you should set `AUTH_REGISTRIES_DELIMITER` to something different than space (e.g. `AUTH_REGISTRIES_DELIMITER=";;;"`) and `AUTH_REGISTRY_DELIMITER` to something different than a single colon (e.g. `AUTH_REGISTRY_DELIMITER=":::"`).
+#### DockerHub specifics

+For Docker Hub authentication:
+- `hostname` should be `auth.docker.io`
+- `username` should NOT be an email, use the regular username

 ```bash
 docker run --rm --name docker_registry_proxy -it \